 Great code takes long time to write?

 The bad side of trying our best is feel it’s never good enough.
 “Perfection … may be spelled PARALYSIS” (Winston Churchill).
 There is always something that could be improved.
-The line between improving and wasting time is very blurry.
+The line between improving code and wasting time is very blurry.

 I worked in a company where there was this guy implementing a simulation system, alone.
 He took pride on being perfect (his own words).
 His code had no bugs (his own words).
 He had been working on it for years and yet no release had been made.
 No one apart from him had used the system.

 Software is supposed to be used or else it is useless.
 Doesn’t matter how good code, design or ideas are, if it’s not used, it has no value.
 Time taken to write code has nothing to do with its quality.

 Great code doesn’t have bugs?